bliutwo/leetcode_sols/leetcode_memo.md

 - What does it mean for a graph to be bipartite?
 How to determine if a graph is bipartite?
   - A graph is bipartite if we can split its set of nodes into two independent subsets A and B such that every edge in the graph has one node in A and another node in B.
   - To determine if a graph is bipartite, color a node one color, then color its connected nodes (neighbors, which are connected by edges) another color.
 If at any point you want to color a node the opposite color, it's not bipartite.

+- Talk it out: How do you initialize a set with elements?
+  - Declare the (empty) set, make a vector of the elements, then use the vector to initialize the set.